 The Parallel Lives of Eve

-A few years earlier Eve (Haylie Duff) had been an art major making ends meet waitressing when she was spotted by Elizabeth Cole (Connie Sellecca) the owner of a huge party planning company who offers her a job.
+Eve (Haylie Duff - Naughty & Nice) had once been an art major, making ends meet waitressing when she was spotted by Elizabeth Cole (Connie Sellecca - A Holiday to Remember), the owner of a huge party planning company who offers her a job.
 Now several years later and Eve's doing well as a party planner despite Elizabeth's ways of putting her down.
-With Christmas coming Eve is due to be going to Vermont with her slacker boyfriend Darren (Stephen Colletti) except the handsome Aidan (Chris Carmack) wants a party organized at his place in L.A. and Eve has to do it.
+With Christmas coming Eve is due to be going to Vermont with her slacker boyfriend, Darren (Stephen Colletti - Status: Unknown), except the handsome Aidan (Chris Carmack - A Christmas Wedding Date) wants a party organized at his place in L.A. and Eve has to do it.
 On the day she is supposed to fly to L.A. she over sleeps and her future will rest on a matter of seconds and whether she makes it on to the plane or not.

-As "All About Christmas Eve" started I thought here we go again with another on the dumb side Christmas comedy as we meet Eve running a Christmas themed Bar Mitzvah with Connie Sellecca over doing the tough boss when she shows up and by doing so coming close to being a pantomime character.
+As I started to watch "All About Christmas Eve" I thought here we go again with another on the dumb side Christmas comedy as we meet Eve running a Christmas themed Bar Mitzvah with Connie Sellecca over doing the tough boss and by doing so coming close to being a pantomime character.
 But then the writers come back with a concept from the tail end of the 20th century as they give us a take on "Sliding Doors".
 For those who haven't seen "Sliding Doors" we encounter the life of someone but shown as a parallel as in what happens, in this case, if Eve catches the plane and also at the same time if she didn't with of course the eternal question being in the long run does it matter as we all get to the same point no matter what happens.

 What this all boils down to is that "All About Christmas Eve" was enjoyable purely because it uses a fun basic idea which hasn't been over used in other movies.
 But at the same time it is a flawed movie with it once again being a Christmas movie which ends up not really about Christmas.